• Features

 By Carrie Messervy, February 18, 2026

 The Halong Typhoon ravaged several villages along the eastern Alaska coast, especially Kipnuk and Kwigillingok.
 In December 2025, approximately 1,600 people were still living in hotels and other temporary lodging throughout Anchorage.
-These individuals and families were isolated and unable to gather in a meaningful way, to support each other, or cook their own meals.
+These individuals and families were isolated and unable to gather in a meaningful way, to support each other or to cook their own meals.
 They had lost everything that couldn’t be carried with them onto the transport planes that rescued them and took them to cities far away from their culture and native language.

 The purpose of the dinner was to give these displaced families a place to gather together, away from their hotel rooms, to visit each other and be uplifted by those in the same situation.
 The menu included dishes that were part of their culture: moose stew, baked salmon, fry bread and Akutaq — Eskimo ice cream.
 There were also fresh fruits, vegetables and other appetizers.